 Other names are individuals who would not appear in most histories or on inscriptions because they were ordinary men and women.
 Specific names lend credibility to the historicity of Acts and the dates that can be identified with these men provide dates for the travels of Paul in Acts.
 In some cases, if Luke were writing after 93 A.D. as Carrier calculates given the date of Josephus, Luke's knowledge of the men and dates that would sync with Paul's life would be surprising.

 So far Carrier's connections between Luke and Josephus are much ado about nothing.
-He, of course, has much more to say about Acts related to his theory that Acts is historical fiction, and I will add analysis to this page as time allows.
-But so far I am not impressed by his comparison of Acts and Josephus.
+So far I am not impressed by his comparison of Acts and Josephus.
 Both Luke and Josephus are relating incidents in a common history.
 The agreement of Josephus and Acts is not remarkable.
 The one place of disagreement, Theudas and his placement before Judas chronologically, is the only question that is unanswered.
 But Carrier's suggestion that Luke "cribbed" from Josephus here assumes both that there is no other possible Theudas and that Luke misread Josephus.
 Both of those assumptions are merely that, assumptions, though they reveal how quickly Dr. Carrier jumps to assumptions without adequate evidence.

 I should add that many have undertaken to respond to the theory of the fictional Acts.
 This is a detailed response to Carrier Luke and Josephus